There are 3 vaccines you should get during pregnancy:

 - between week 16 and 36 of your pregnancy (you can have it after 36 weeks but it's less effective)

 Whooping cough (also known as pertussis) is highly contagious and can be life-threatening for babies.
+Getting the whooping cough vaccine protects you and your baby.

 Babies with whooping cough may have to stay in the hospital.
 Complications for your baby can include pneumonia and brain damage.